Tigersame/SuperAdventure/README_MINIKIT.md

 - Trade with vendors
 - Level up and gain experience

-## Original Project
+## About

-This is a conversion of the C# Super Adventure RPG project to a web-based Farcaster Mini App.
+Farcaster MiniAdv is an epic text-based RPG adventure game built for the Farcaster ecosystem.
+Explore locations, fight monsters, complete quests, and earn rewards on Base!